learn-co-students/yield-and-blocks-ruby-cert-000/README.md

 Hi, Tom
 ```

-We're invoking our method with the array of names as an argument and accompanying that method call with a block that accepts a `|name|` parameter.
+We're calling our method with the array of names as an argument and accompanying that method call with a block that accepts a `|name|` parameter.
 If the passed-in name begins with the letter `"T"`, the block will `puts` out a greeting.
 Good job!

 #### Step 5: Passing our test